OUR MISSION

 HISTORY

 Twenty Six Years and Growing About the time Cobble Hill became a historic district, resident George Polimeros began a tree-planting campaign.
 According to Tom Synnott, current Chair of the Cobble Hill Tree Fund, George had a way of being insistent.
 “He arrived and informed us that we would of course be planting a tree in front of our house.”
-Dick Van Bolt, current Treasurer, remembers him this way: “He was Mr. Tree.
+Dick Van Bolt, former Treasurer, remembers him this way: “He was Mr. Tree.
 He never lost an opportunity to see another tree planted.
 If it had to do with trees and Cobble Hill, it had to do with George.”

 After George’s death in the mid 1970s, a like-minded group began to form in the community to offset the loss.
 Formalized by the Cobble Hill Association in a 501C3 charitable trust, this group laid the foundation for the greening of Cobble Hill.